 - Price: obviously a very important factor.
-We try to keep within our budget when in travel by spending about $30 a night on accommodation.
+We try to keep within our budget when traveling by spending about $30 a night on accommodation.

-We didn’t want to use any domestic flights, thus, buses were our main means of getting around in Colombia.
+We didn’t want to take any domestic flights thus, buses were our main means of getting around in Colombia.
 The bus system in Colombia works rather well.

 Smaller towns are served by minivans that leave when they’re full.
 Longer distances are covered by big buses.
 Unfortunately, we didn’t find the coche cama ones we got used to 8 years earlier while traveling in South America.
 We didn’t have to buy our toddler a seat on the bus, but Norah usually sat on our lap (unless there was a free spot).

 We took three long distance night buses in Colombia (12 hour trips).
 As you can imagine, sleeping on the night bus with a toddler wasn’t perfect, but nevertheless doable.
 And Norah just went to bed (stretched out over the both of us) at her regular hour.
-We also loved that it would save us a night of staying in a hotel.
+We also loved that taking a Colombia night bus would save us a night of staying in a hotel.